akkoyun/akkoyun/readme.md

 ### What i'm do ?

-* Project Definition and Management: Spearhead initiatives from concept to completion, ensuring timely delivery and quality benchmarks.
+* **Project Definition and Management:** Spearhead initiatives from concept to completion, ensuring timely delivery and quality benchmarks.

-* Research and Development: Conduct in-depth studies and apply findings to innovate and enhance products and services.
+* **Research and Development:** Conduct in-depth studies and apply findings to innovate and enhance products and services.

-* Standardization and Specifications: Establish rigorous standards and specifications to guarantee product integrity and performance.
+* **Standardization and Specifications:** Establish rigorous standards and specifications to guarantee product integrity and performance.

-* Schematic Design: Create intricate and optimized electronic schematics tailored for each project's unique requirements.
+* **Schematic Design:** Create intricate and optimized electronic schematics tailored for each project's unique requirements.

-* Firmware & Software Algorithm Planning: Devise robust algorithms for seamless hardware-software integration.
+* **Firmware & Software Algorithm Planning:** Devise robust algorithms for seamless hardware-software integration.

-* Digital Logic Design: Develop sophisticated digital circuits to meet the highest standards of performance and reliability.
+* **Digital Logic Design:** Develop sophisticated digital circuits to meet the highest standards of performance and reliability.

-* PCB Layout Design: Craft high-quality, efficient Printed Circuit Boards (PCB) to optimize functionality.
+* **PCB Layout Design**: Craft high-quality, efficient Printed Circuit Boards (PCB) to optimize functionality.

-* Mechanical Part Design: Engineer mechanical components that complement and enhance electronic functionalities.
+* **Mechanical Part Design:** Engineer mechanical components that complement and enhance electronic functionalities.

-* Design Reviews: Conduct comprehensive reviews to ensure all elements meet established criteria and work in harmony.
+* **Design Reviews:** Conduct comprehensive reviews to ensure all elements meet established criteria and work in harmony.

-* Parts Purchasing: Source the highest quality components to guarantee durability and efficiency.
+* **Parts Purchasing:** Source the highest quality components to guarantee durability and efficiency.

-* Prototype & Assembly: Build and assemble prototypes to test hypotheses and validate product features.
+* **Prototype & Assembly:** Build and assemble prototypes to test hypotheses and validate product features.

-* Prototype Testing: Perform rigorous tests to ensure prototypes meet all specifications and safety standards.
+* **Prototype Testing:** Perform rigorous tests to ensure prototypes meet all specifications and safety standards.

 ---